Purpose & Scope

 All of the above examples may be bullying, regardless of who commits the conduct.

-These examples could also constitute a criminal offence.
+These examples and other forms of bullying could also constitute a criminal offence.

 3.1 What is not bullying